MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-table-designer-construct-filter-strings.md

 When constructing a filter string, the following rules are important:

 * Use the logical operators to compare a property to a value.
-Note that it is not possible to compare a property to a dynamic value; one side of the expression must be a constant.
+It isn't possible to compare a property to a dynamic value; one side of the expression must be a constant.
 * All parts of the filter string are case-sensitive.
 * The constant value must be of the same data type as the property in order for the filter to return valid results.
 For more information about supported property types, see [Understanding the Table Service Data Model](/rest/api/storageservices/Understanding-the-Table-Service-Data-Model).